crackcomm/ocaml-boxroot/README.md

 - enabling recursion to be done via a tail call,
 - enabling better code generation after inlining.

-As this is dependent on programming style, the relative performance will vary depending on the test program.
+The results greatly depends on the test program and programming style.
+For instance we did not take into account local roots optimisations that fall outside of the documented syntactic rules and rely on expert knowledge of their implementation, since one of our goal is to propose an interface that can easily be made safe in Rust.

 Our conclusions:
-- Using boxroots is roughly competitive with local roots.
+- Using boxroots is competitive with local roots.
 - It can be beneficial if one leverages the added flexibility of boxroots.
-- It could be much more beneficial in specific scenarios, for instance when traversing large OCaml structures from a foreign language, with many function calls.
+- There could be specific scenarios where it is much more beneficial, for instance when traversing large OCaml structures from a foreign language, with many function calls.

 Furthermore, we envision that with support from the OCaml compiler for the caller-roots discipline, the wrapping responsible for initial